ansys/ansys-sphinx-theme/doc/source/examples/sphinx-design.rst

 Sphinx design
 =============
 The rendering of sphinx design with ansys sphinx theme.
-To use this see the full document of `sphinx design <https://sphinx-design.readthedocs.io/en/latest/index.html>`_.
+To access the full documentation for the sphinx design package, please refer `sphinx design <https://sphinx-design.readthedocs.io/en/latest/index.html>`_.

 .. jinja:: examples